 The truth is, your over-enthusiasm might be working against you.
 Once your workout on a muscle group, you need to allow 24 to 48 hours for your muscles to heal.
 It is during this process of healing that your muscles are growing, so if you are constantly tearing them down via too much exercise, they never have a real chance to heal and grow.
 In terms of working out, a good rule of thumb is to never target any muscle group two days in a row.
 Instead, workout on your upper body on Monday.
 For your Tuesday workout, target your lower body.
 For Wednesday, your upper body will have had plenty of time to heal, so you can return to your arms, shoulders, and chest.
 This type of schedule allows you to always be active while also giving your body time to rest.

 When it comes to alcohol and building muscle, there is one simple rule to remember.
 Stop drinking it.
 Alcohol is empty sugar calories that can impact your motivation and wreck your consistency.
 It is the shortest entry on this list because every professional fitness competitor and bodybuilder knows it.
 Stop drinking.

 Stationary bikes help improve your cardio health.
 However, at the right level of resistance, riding a bike also targets your largest muscle group: your thighs.
 Consequently, biking can be one of the best ways to build leg muscles while also strengthening your heart and increasing your stamina.

 Eventually, even the most stalwart fitness buff will grow bored with his or her routine.
 That is why varying your exercises is important.
 Additionally, varying your exercises will impact the same muscle groups but in a slightly different fashion.
 In doing so, you help build the entire muscle group by targeting the entire area.
-Used in tandem to barbells, varying your workout is one of the most effective ways to maintain your motivation while also targeting entire muscle area.
+Used in tandem to barbells, varying your workout is one of the most effective ways to maintain your motivation while also targeting the entire muscle area.